 Vehicle and house fires are the most common sources of burn injuries.
 Although not a burn, smoke inhalation during a fire can also lead to thermal damage, poisoning, and pulmonary irritation.

 When a person suffers 2nd or 3rd-degree burns, they may have to undergo skin grafting, which is a painful procedure used to transplant healthy skin onto the severely burned skin so it may heal properly.
 Some burn victims may be at risk of developing infections, suffering from nerve damage, or developing chronic pain.

 If you suffered any of these burn injuries, whether in a car accident, at a restaurant, or in your home, you may be entitled to file an injury claim.
 Negligence is an all too common cause of these types of injuries and no one should have to suffer the consequences of someone else’s careless action.

-How a FL Burn Injury Attorney Can Help
+How a South FL Burn Injury Attorney Can Help

 Justin Weinstein can help you navigate through the paperwork and legal requirements of filing a personal injury claim.
 With an attorney on your side, you can fight for the compensation you need to cover medical expenses, lost wages, and your pain and suffering.

 If you are a burn victim who is unsure of who to contact about your legal rights, contact burn injury attorney Justin Weinstein for a free claim review.
 He can answer your questions and concerns regarding your legal rights and if you are entitled to file a claim.

 Call 954-845-0505 to speak with Justin Weinstein today.